lowlighter/metrics/source/plugins/languages/README.md

 Below is a summary of the process used to compute indepth statistics:

-### Most used mode
+## Most used mode

-1. Fetch GPG keys linked to your account
+1. Fetch GPG keys linked to your GitHub account
   - automatically add attached emails to `commits_authoring`
   - *web-flow* (GitHub's public key for changes made through web-ui) is also fetched
 2. Import GPG keys so they can be used to verify commits later